mickfuzz/phd4/_posts/thesis_chapters/2024-6-1-Introduction.md

         -   [Defining and conceptualising - formal, home and third space contexts - SUMMARISE / COMPRESS](#defining-and-conceptualising---formal-home-and-third-space-contexts---summarise-compress)
-            -   [Funding and financial dimensions of contexts - MERGE DOWN?](#funding-and-financial-dimensions-of-contexts---merge-down)
         -   [Summary of Conceptual Context](#summary-of-conceptual-context)
+        -   [Summary of the FOCUS of this thesis - adapting the experience to an academic PhD format](#summary-of-the-focus-of-this-thesis---adapting-the-experience-to-an-academic-phd-format)
     -   [Game making and coding and in schools and formal education](#game-making-and-coding-and-in-schools-and-formal-education)
         -   [Coding and Computing as a School Subject in the